Julia Lester (soccer)

-Julia Nicole Lester (born January 16, 1998) is an American professional soccer player who plays as a defender for Sporting JAX of the USL Super League, on loan from Seattle Reign FC.
+Julia Nicole Lester (born January 16, 1998) is an American professional soccer player who plays as a defender.
+She played college soccer for the Florida Gators before starting her professional career with Cypriot club Apollon Ladies.
+She has also previously played for Racing Louisville FC and Seattle Reign FC of the National Women's Soccer League, in addition to Sporting JAX of the USL Super League.

-Collegiate career
+College career

 A family youth and community sciences major, Lester played for the Florida Gators from 2016 to 2019.

 Club career

-Apollon Ladies F.C.

 After graduating from the University of Florida in August 2020, Lester signed for Cypriot club Apollon Ladies and played in the UEFA Women's Champions League.
 She was named to the league's Best XI in 2021 and captained the team.

-Racing Louisville

 In March 2022, Lester followed Apollon Ladies' former manager Kim Björkegren and signed for Racing Louisville of the American NWSL.

-Seattle Reign FC

 In January 2024, Lester was traded to fellow NWSL club Seattle Reign.
 She subsequently extended her contract with the Reign until 2025.

-Sporting Club Jacksonville

 On July 9, 2025, Lester returned to her home state of Florida on a loan to USL Super League team Sporting JAX through the end of 2025.
 This move marked a reunion, as she rejoined her former college teammate Parker Roberts and her collegiate coaches, Becky Burleigh and Alan Kirkup.

-At the end of September, Lester was named to the Gainbridge Super League Player of the Month for her strong performances.
-She made the team as a bench player.
+At the end of September, Lester was named to the USL Super League Team of the Month as a bench player.
+After starting all 14 of Sporting JAX's games and leading the team in minutes, she joined the club on a permanent deal in January 2026.
+At the end of Sporting JAX's inaugural season, Lester departed from the club.